mega2799/pyLab/Esercitazione4.md

 A, b, xesatta = scelta_Matrice.get(scelta)

-m, n = A.shape #Prende le dimensioni della matrice
+m, n = A.shape # Return the shape of an array/matrix

 xesatta = np.ones((n,1)) # Return a new array of given shape and type, filled with ones